 Michael Edwards, Head of Software Engineering, and his team of architects, data engineers and customer engineers, are refining the very foundation of Aize – the accessibility of your data.

-Integrating all systems in one workspace
+Integrating all systems in one place

 The recent development in new technology, like third-party APIs, has been an eye-opener for many in our industry.
 This means an increasing number of companies are moving away from a more than 30 year old mindset.

 'Now, our partners are building their own digitalisation teams, doing data cleansing, and pushing to get their hands on solutions that let them make data-driven decisions.
 This is where we come in', says Michael Edwards.

 'The experience from asset-heavy industries makes us prepared for almost anything.
 We've built base systems, integrity systems, maintenance.
 We've seen the different types of data and formats and know what to look for.
 We have the tools and procedures to speed up the processes significantly.'

 A worry for some companies might be that the significant investments they've already made in digital infrastructure and legacy systems will be lost when they seek to transition to 'fresh' technology.
 They've heard many promises, but not all have been delivered.